alexirpan/alexirpan.github.io/_posts/2016-08-03-pokemon-go-equality.markdown

 Survivorship bias is not an end-all argument.
 It's simply one more filter to protect yourself from making the wrong conclusion.
 Protecting airplanes is important.
 Identifying discrimination is important.

-And of course, Pokemon Go is important too.
+Pokemon Go?
+Ehhh, maybe not so much.
+Still, it's been fun.
+If I stick at it, who knows?
+Maybe I'll get a chance to be part of the Instinct gym that survives.